yugeshsr13/WEATHER-STATUS/README.md

 ## Troubleshooting

-If you encounter any issues or have any questions, please feel free to [create an issue](https://github.com/your-repo/your-project/issues) in the project repository.
+If you encounter any issues or have any questions, please feel free to [create an issue](https://www.linkedin.com/in/yugesh-sundararam-r-530046195/) in the project repository.

 ---

-That's an elaborate structure for a README file, including explanations of the code and the steps involved.
-You can further customize it by adding additional sections or providing more details about the functionality and usage of your project.
-Make sure to replace the placeholders with actual information related to your project.